Portuguese Custard Tarts or Pastéis de Nata, heavenly delicious bites that are super easy to make at home.

-Why are the great as party bites ideas?
-Well, not only they are super easy to make, but also mess-free.
-You really don’t need to worry about accidentally staining your clothes with chocolaty creams, or worry they won’t last long if it’s warm in the room.
+Why are the great as party bites?
+Well, you need not worry about accidentally staining your clothes with chocolatey creams, or worry they won’t last long if it’s warm in the room.

 Even a beginner in baking can make them in no time, trust me.
 Together with some Brazilian brigadeiros or some Coconut truffles, you have managed to take care of the desserts easily.
 Just perfect, right?

-If you’ve tried these PORTUGUESE PASTEIS DE NATA or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried these PORTUGUESE CUSTARD TARTS – PORTUGUESE PASTEIS DE NATA or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 1 ready-made puff pastry roll